jump-dev/MathOptInterface.jl/docs/src/apireference.md

 ## Allocate-Load API

-The Allocate-Load API allows to implement [`copy_to`](@ref) in a way that still allows transformations to be applied in the copy between the cache and the model if the transformations are implemented as MOI layers implemented the Allocate-Load API.
+The Allocate-Load API allows solvers that do not support loading the problem incrementally to implement [`copy_to`](@ref) in a way that still allows transformations to be applied in the copy between the cache and the model if the transformations are implemented as MOI layers implemented the Allocate-Load API, see [Implementing copy](@ref) for more details.

-Allocate-Load Interface: 2-pass copy of a MathOptInterface model Some solver wrappers (e.g. SCS, ECOS, SDOI) do not supporting copying an optimization model using `MOI.add_constraints`, `MOI.add_variables` and `MOI.set` as they first need to figure out some information about a model before being able to pass the problem data to the solver.
+The Allocate-Load Interface: 2-pass copy of a MathOptInterface model Some solver wrappers (e.g. SCS, ECOS, SDOI) do not supporting copying an optimization model using `MOI.add_constraints`, `MOI.add_variables` and `MOI.set` as they first need to figure out some information about a model before being able to pass the problem data to the solver.